 - Establish mitigation strategies.
 Even a financially strong company can succumb to disaster (the earthquake in China a while ago is proof of that).

 - Improve your ability to respond.
 Put the tools, practices and people in place to allow you to recognize an event and respond quickly to it.
-For details on capabilities need to respond quickly to significant supply chain events, check out a post I wrote about this last year.

 What sort of risk assessment do you do when outsourcing?
 Comment back and let me know!